 In his autobiography, Twain reported that he had a lifetime of telepathic communications that first started as "crossed letters and premonitions."
 He would suddenly think about someone he'd not seen for years and write the person a letter only to receive a letter from that person written on or before the day he penned his own letter.

 Another instance was a book he thought a dear friend he'd not communicated with in over a decade should write.
-Twain penned a letter to his friend about the idea, but didn't mail it, thinking he'd pitch the idea to an editor at a later date.
+Twain penned a letter to his friend about the idea but didn't mail it, thinking he'd pitch the idea to an editor at a later date.
 A week later, Twain received a letter from that friend, written the very day and hour Twain had written his letter.
 The friend wrote to Twain suggesting the exact book idea for Twain to write.

 According to Princeton University, telepathy is "the transfer of information on thoughts or feelings between individuals by means other than the five classic senses."
-The various clinical attempts to test the proof of telepathy have been recorded with very different result from the above claims of telepathy.
+The various clinical attempts to test the proof of telepathy have been recorded with very different results from the above claims of telepathy.

 Scientific Experiments and Research